rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 Action Name(1) = if __condition functions__(2) and __default condition__(4) then __distance functions__(3)

-As an example, consider the evaluation of Transition option 1.
+As an example, consider Transition option 1.
 We might decide that we want to apply a cost to switching which finger is currently being used to play a note so we add an Action to do so.

     "Finger_Action" = ???